 There is no doubt that the server and client are two distinct environments, so the only thing that needs to be done is to create a set of abstractions that isolate application logic from primary implementations to create a single API for app developers.

 To map URI (uniform resource identifier) patterns to route handlers, a single set of routers is required.
-The route handlers should be able to access HTML headers, URI information, cookies, and to particularize redirects without directly accessing req and res (Node.js) and window. location (browser).
+The route handlers should be able to access HTML headers, URI information, and cookies, and to particularize redirects without directly accessing req and res (Node.js) and window. location (browser).

 2- Data Fetching & Persistence